 Know What You Can Do On Your Own

-You should also keep in mind what if any plans you have for your own property if you’re concerned about capital growth or investment benefits.
+You should also keep in mind which other ideas you might have for the property, such as capital appreciation or investment benefits.

 While there’s plenty about a neighborhood that might indicate your property will ultimately be more valuable than it is when you buy it, this will also depend to some extent upon what you can do to enhance the property itself.